 As margins on ethanol products tighten or disappear, many ethanol producers choose to focus on value creation from coproducts.
-Dried distillers grains with solubles (DDGS) has long been an undervalued coproduct.
+Dried distillers grains with solubles (DDGS) have long been an undervalued coproduct.
 But at 28 to 32 percent protein, it contains too much protein to realize its full value as ruminant feed, while at the same time being too low in protein to be utilized in high substitution ratios for monogastric feeds like aquaculture, swine, and poultry.

-By contrast, dry processing methods are independent of the ethanol production process, and instead operate on the DDGS stream directly.
-Such systems often utilize grinding, air classification or dry sieving.
+By contrast, dry processing methods are independent of the ethanol production process and instead operate on the DDGS stream directly.
+Such systems often utilize grinding, air classification, or dry sieving.
 One novel approach uses electrostatic separation to generate high-protein DDGS by removing fiber in an entirely water-free, back-end process that is independent of the ethanol production process.

-Electrostatics is not a new phenomenon of course, and has a large number of real-world and industrial applications.
+Electrostatics is not a new phenomenon and has a large number of real-world and industrial applications.
 Electrostatic separation has been used by selected industries for many years.
-In minerals processing and recycling applications, electrostatic separation has been in commercial use for at least 50 years.
+In mineral processing and recycling applications, electrostatic separation has been in commercial use for at least 50 years.
 Electrostatic separation of plant-based materials has been investigated for over 140 years, with the first patent for electrostatic separation of wheat flour middlings filed as early as 1880.

 Recently, electrostatic processing has received a great deal of attention as a method to concentrate plant proteins.
 This development has accelerated in the past 10 to 20 years, with many research universities in Europe and the U.S. applying electrostatic separation techniques to a wide variety of materials including DDGS, oilseed meals, and pea and pulse proteins.
 From this research, it is evident that electrostatic methods have the potential to generate new, higher-value plant protein ingredients and products, and offer an alternative to wet processing methods.